 The Three Sisters is one of the most iconic landmarks in New South Wales, set in the Blue Mountains, just two hours from Sydney.
 Sitting 900 metres above Jamison Valley, the rock formations glow with the morning sun and evening pastel hues.
 One of the best viewpoints to experience the Three Sisters is from Echo Point.
 If the purpose of your whole trip is to experience the Three Sisters, then consider basing yourself in Katoomba, a town on the edge of the Blue Mountains.

-While experiencing dramatic valleys and rock formations, there are several ways to experience the Three Sisters.
+While experiencing dramatic valleys and rock formations, there are several ways to experience The Three Sisters.
 Choose to abseil, hike or take the Scenic World railway to explore the land from every angle.
 Take the many scenic walks passing by cascading waterfalls and stunning cliffs.
-The Grand Stairway will lead you to the base of the Three Sisters onto a serene boardwalk.
+The Giant Stairway will lead you to the base of the Three Sisters onto a serene boardwalk.
 Another great way to experience the Three Sisters, in a more relaxing style is on the Scenic Railway; the world’s steepest train taking you through the lush rainforest with views across the iconic landmark.

 The Three Sisters is visited by millions of people each year, and as the day goes on, the sunlight reflects magnificent colours off the rocks.
 If you choose to venture later on in the evening, the formations are floodlit until 11 pm creating a beautiful outline against the dark night sky.
 To experience the Three Sisters at night, spend a night at Lilianfels Resort and Spa, just a short walk from the iconic landscape.